 Photos of erupting Volcán Fuego by Aaron White, using his trusty telephoto lens

 ** ADDENDUM: June 2018: In light of the devastating eruptions of Volcán Fuego early this month, these photos and experiences of the power of nature — of what is actually possible — take on new meaning for me.
-Over 3000 Guatamalan people died this month as a result of the recent eruptions — a horrific and life changing experience for the survivors.
+Many Guatamalan people died this month as a result of the recent eruptions — a horrific and life changing experience for the survivors.
 My heart goes out to them, and all people on earth who experience such enormous loss.

 Other impressions of this town: Colour and texture everywhere, in everything — in buildings, traditional clothing worn by women, market wares, ornate doors and knockers alongside a friendly, helpful welcome from local people — whether my Spanish teachers, our Air BNB hosts, restauranteers or our Salsa teacher.